 Courses will be offered by Prof. Wolfgang Alschner.

-First year students can enroll to a First Year Thematic Course:
+First year students can enroll in a First Year Thematic Course:

 - CML 1105 K – First Year Thematic Course: Legal Data Science (in English)